tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - need to add "Kinesis Adapter" library
 - the interface and programming is exactly the same as kinesis streams
 - alternative to use aws lambda

+### DynamoDB TTL

+- automatically delete an item after an expiry date /time
+- provided with no extra cost, no WCU or RCU are used
+- a background task operated by dyanmodb itself
+- helps reduce storage and manage the table size over time
+- heps adhere to regulatory norms
+- ttl is enabled per row (you define a ttl column and add a date there)
+- typically delete expired items with 46 hours of expiration
+- deleted items due to TTL are also deleted in GSI / LSI
+- Streams can help recover expired items